GiuseppeSpathis/cloud-chain/README.md

 # cloud-chain-simulation

-Project for the course "Blockchain and Cryptocurrencies" of the University of Bologna, A.Y.
-2021/2022.
-This project aims to test different kinds of blockchains and consensus mechanism with the same contract [*CloudSLA.sol*](https://github.com/cotus997/cloud-chain-simulation/blob/main/contracts/CloudSLA.sol).

 ## Blockchains used

 We used three different kinds of blockchains with a default number of validator node that it's equal to 4.
 Other parameters equal for all configurations are the follow: